NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 This is optional, but you should activate the 2FA for the users that want to use it.
 To do that just check the box "enable two factor authentication"

+# Last tip
+Here is some last "guides" that you can read if you find them intressting, I have not included them in this "main guide" as it's not needed to get Seafile to work.

+* Video Thumbnails
+* Ignore list for Seafile client's

 # Maintain Seafile
 As with everything you need to Maintain it, and also you might get some issues or something.
 I have done a other document for that, NohaTech-Seafile-maintain-English.md